TiyoNotFound/Anticheat-Utils/README.md

 ## Usage

-- Use the provided functions such as `CheckAimbot`, `CheckSpeedhack`, etc., to detect potential cheaters.
+- Use the provided functions such as `TAnticheat_CheckAimbot`, `TAnticheat_CheckSpeedhack`, etc., to detect potential cheaters.

 - Customize the constants (`MAX_AIM_DISTANCE`, `MAX_PLAYER_SPEED`, etc.) to set appropriate thresholds for cheat detection.